yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 - This rule will group alerts by the bucket name
 - Alerts will have a title such as `Unauthenticated Access to S3 Bucket my-super-secret-data`

-By default, rules are pre-installed from Panther's [open-source packs](https://github.com/panther-labs/panther-analysis) to cover baseline detections and examples across all supported logs:
+By default, rules are pre-installed from Panther's [open-source packs](https://github.com/panther-labs/panther-analysis) and cover baseline detections and examples across supported log types:

 - AWS CIS
 - AWS Best Practices